epicarchitect/breakbadhabits/README.md

 # Break Bad Habits

 Bad habit tracking app for Android.
-Contains some experimentation with Compose Multiplatform for iOS.
+Contains some experiments with Compose Multiplatform for iOS.